JohnBetaCode/Social-Distancing-Analyser/README.md

 <img src ="./media/figures/rotating_changing_warped_space.gif" alt="drawing" width="1000"/>
 </p>

-Other important issue is that some perspectives can be really difficult due to the camera perspective to the surface, because they are very inclined, so the warped space only will be shown in a small proportion in the radar, to avoid this you can use two extrinsic options, (1) full warped space, or (2) partial warped space.
+Other important issue is that some perspectives can be really difficult due to the camera perspective to the surface, because they are very inclined, so the warped space only will be shown in a small proportion in the radar, to avoid this you can use two extrinsic options, (1) **full warped space**, or (2) **partial warped space**.
 The difference between these, it's that in (1) you are using the whole original image/frame to get the spacial transformation (warped space) in the radar, and in (2) you're not. to switch between these mods, press I key.

 Full Warped Space...     | Partial Warped Space :-------------------------:|:-------------------------: